Elin310/Mask-LeanCanvas/Lean_Canvas.md

 A patient that could benefit from continous or regulatory Co2 (and more) measures at home to determine wheter the patien't condition has worsened

+Universities involved in sports technology

 ## Unique Value Proposition
 > Single, clear, compelling message that states why you are different and worth paying attention.

 Home non invasive metabolic measurements accessible to all!

+Unlike wearables that only estimate VO2 max values, our mask will measure the O2 and CO2 exchange at a lab level for accuracy, for a fraction of the cost.

 ### High-level Concept